canonical/lxd/doc/howto/benchmark_performance.md

 * - `lxd-benchmark init --count 10 --privileged`
   - Create ten privileged containers that use the latest Ubuntu image.
 * - `lxd-benchmark init --count 20 --parallel 4 ubuntu-minimal:24.04`
-  - Create 20 containers that use the Ubuntu Minimal 24.04 image, using four parallel threads.
+  - Create 20 containers that use the Ubuntu Minimal 24.04 LTS image, using four parallel threads.
 * - `lxd-benchmark init 2d21da400963`
   - Create one container that uses the local image with the fingerprint `2d21da400963`.
 * - `lxd-benchmark init --count 10 ubuntu`